zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-configuration-overview.md

     ```<Extension Name="Microsoft_Azure_Demo" Version="1.0" Preview="true" EntryPointModulePath="Program"/>```

-* **uri**: The uniform resource identifier for the extension.
+* **uri**: Required.
+The uniform resource identifier for the extension.
 This consists of the uri of the provider, followed by a forward slash, followed by the directory or path that contains the extension.

    * Hosting service uri